unrealwork/atsd-use-cases/tutorials/workshop/sonar.md

 Each plugin for SonarQube that performs static code analysis, contains a repository with the description of diagnostic `rules` that this plugin performs.

 Violations of these rules are used to determine the technical debt in your code and evaluate the time to fix these issues.
-For ease-of-use the rules are grouped as Quality Profiles.
+For ease-of-use, the rules are grouped as Quality Profiles.
 By default, SonarQube creates a default `quality profile` for each supported language, but you can create your own quality profiles containing those diagnostic rules, that would be useful for you.

 For example, for the analysis of critically important projects, which have the highest quality requirements, you can define a quality profile that will contain all the available diagnostics; for less critical projects you can define a less critical quality profile, that will contain only serious bugs, so that you don’t get distracted by minor code smells.